Abortion in Quebec

 - Bring a notepad and pen or use your phone to write things down when you speak to your health provider

 - Make a list beforehand of questions you want answered.
 Ask as many as you need.

-- Ask if you can bring a partner, family member or friend to support you — usually this is allowed, but it depends on COVID-19 protocols
+- Ask if you can bring a partner, family member or friend to support you — usually this is allowed

 - Remember: This is your abortion — and it should be on your terms